 You should sharpen the blade every month or two.
 The reason for sharpening mower blades is that dull blades have a tendency to rip grass blades instead of cutting cleanly, leaving grass susceptible to diseases.
 Remember, fungi are opportunists and will exploit open cuts, especially under moist conditions.
 Such moist conditions are very much present when you're mowing, since cutting grass blades releases some of the moisture content within them.

 Here are the steps to take to sharpen a lawn mower blade:

 - First remove the spark plug wire to ensure the machine doesn't start up accidentally, resulting in injury.
 Safety is always your first concern; brush up on your yard safety knowledge here.

 - With a wrench, remove the nut that holds the lawn mower blade up against the deck, then remove the blade.

 - If you own a vise, stabilize the blade by securing it in your vise.

 - Use a file to do the sharpening.
-Follow the angle of the cutting edge that's already there (the angle will be roughly 45 degrees).
+Follow the angle of the cutting edge that's already there.

 - It's important to pass the file the same number of times on each side, to keep the blade in balance.